models.py

 Now the code can run as before, and Mypy can still check our types.

 Note that we had to change the Book type hint into a string.
-This isn’t necessary if we add from __future__ import annotations at the top of the file, which makes all annotations strings by default (see PEP 563). (__future__.annotations will become the default in Python 3.11).
+This isn’t necessary if we add from __future__ import annotations at the top of the file, which makes all annotations strings by default (see my related post).

 For example: